 Sandye Place Academy

 Sandye Place Academy used to be a school, but the Department for Education closed it in 2019.
-Since then, we have kept the site closed and secure.
+Since then, we have made the site secure and safe at the cost of around £100k per year with an additional spend to prevent deterioration of the listed buildings.

 In 2021, we applied to the Department for Education to release the land from educational use.
 This is called a Section 77 application.
 As part of this, a public consultation was carried out.